thirdweb-dev/typescript-sdk/etc/sdk.api.md

     data: BytesLike;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "FullPublishMetadata" is marked as @public, but its signature references "FullPublishMetadataSchema" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FullPublishMetadata" is marked as @public, but its signature references "FullPublishMetadataSchemaOutput" which is marked as @internal
 //
 // @public (undocumented)
-export type FullPublishMetadata = z.infer<typeof FullPublishMetadataSchema>;
+export type FullPublishMetadata = z.infer<typeof FullPublishMetadataSchemaOutput>;

-// Warning: (ae-internal-missing-underscore) The name "FullPublishMetadataSchema" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "FullPublishMetadataSchemaInput" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const FullPublishMetadataSchema: z.ZodObject<z.extendShape<z.extendShape<{
+export const FullPublishMetadataSchemaInput: z.ZodObject<z.extendShape<z.extendShape<{
     name: z.ZodString;
     metadataUri: z.ZodString;
     bytecodeUri: z.ZodString;